stormasm/spanish/verbs/teachme/tomar.md

 We took the medicine.
 Las muchachas tomaron demasiado tiempo.
 The girls took too much time.
-Nosotros no hemos tomado las pastillas.
-We haven't taken the pills.
 No tome más que las pastillas que debe tomar.
 Do not take more pills than you are supposed to.
 Tómese dos pastillas antes de acostarse.